poi233/MealPrepAI/README.md

 ## Features

 - **AI-Powered Meal Plan Generation**: Leverages Genkit and Google's Gemini models to create customized 7-day meal plans.
-- **Personalized Dietary Preferences**: Users can specify their dietary needs (e.g., vegetarian, low-carb, allergies) which are saved to their profile.
-- **Recipe Details Generation**: AI can automatically fill in ingredients and instructions for a given recipe name.
+- **Normalized Meal Plan System**: Clean, efficient meal plan management with proper database relationships.
+- **Recipe Management**: Browse and select from a curated collection of sample recipes.
+- **Simple Favorites System**: Mark recipes as favorites for quick access and meal planning.
 - **Interactive Meal Plan Management**:
-    - View weekly meal plans on a day-by-day basis.
+    - View weekly meal plans in a responsive grid layout.
-    - Manually add new recipes to any meal slot (breakfast, lunch, dinner).
+    - Manually add recipes to any meal slot (breakfast, lunch, dinner, snack).
-    - Delete individual recipes from the meal plan.
+    - Remove recipes from meal plan slots.
+    - Create and manage multiple meal plans.
+- **Personalized Dietary Preferences**: Users can specify their dietary needs which influence AI meal generation.
+- **Recipe Details Generation**: AI can automatically fill in ingredients and instructions for recipe names.
-- **Database Integration**: Saves and retrieves meal plans and user preferences using Vercel Postgres (Neon).
+- **Database Integration**: Normalized database schema with proper relationships for meal plans, recipes, and user favorites.
-- **Responsive Design**: User interface built with ShadCN UI and Tailwind CSS for a modern and responsive experience across devices.
+- **Responsive Design**: Modern UI built with ShadCN UI and Tailwind CSS, optimized for all devices.
 - **Profile Management**: Users can save and update their dietary preferences.

 ## Technologies Used